-Since the version 3 implemented, in this version of the Megaco application, is preliminary, it is necessary to have a way to handle different version 3 implementations.
-For this reason the encoding config option {version3, version3()} has been introduced.
+To be able to specify the different variants of version 3, the encoding config option {version3, version3()} still exists.
 This option, if present, has to be first in the encoding config list.
 Version 1 and 2 codec's ignore this option, if found.